Diversity Makes a Difference

 The ethnic diversity of the faculty is below the national average.

 If you feel more comfortable on a campus with a nice mix of males and females, this may be the school for you.

-At Ashland University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Ashland University, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Ashland is equally balanced.

 This university is ranked at #151 in male to female diversity nationwide.
 The undergraduate population is comprised of 1,736 males and 1,980 females.

 When available, the chart below will include the male to female percentage among Ashland's undergraduate students.